 e.
 Footwear is worn to a point at which effectiveness has declined to an unacceptable level.

-process requires genuine "Steam Cleaning" then you should be looking at a minimum thickness of 9mm for the resin finish.
+Most epoxy resins will be resistant to hot water washing, which is widely used in industry.
+However, if your process requires genuine 'steam cleaning'- then you should be looking at a minimum thickness of 9mm for the resin finish.

 This is usually a polyurethane resin and should be applied by specialist contractors.